Pole Barns » Pole Barn Kits » Pole Barn Insulation

-Everybody sells insulation.
+Everybody sells pole barn insulation.
 Numerous types, R values, and product quality.
-Proper installation is incredibly important.
-Getting the right type of insulation is even more important.
+Using the right installation is incredibly important.

 Did you know that improper insulation installation can reduce R value by 40%?
-Let it get wet and you blew all your money for nothing!
+Let fiberglass insulation get wet and you blew all your money for nothing!

-Then there are radiant barriers, insulation blankets, batt, and rigid board insulation.
+Common types are radiant barriers, insulation blankets, batts, blown insulation, and rigid boards.

 - Wet Insulation permanently loses R value